-Criterion 5.4: Water quality Weighting: 1 Responsible • A system is in place that is expected to keep key water quality parameters within indicators suitable tolerances for healthy eel survival (e.g. Ammonia, Suspended Solids, pH, Oxygen) Water quality management procedures are in place including regular monitoring of relevant parameters which shows that water quality is always high and stable Water quality monitoring is linked to an alarm-based system in the event of a sudden drop in water quality • The facility operates a back-up system to ensure that water quality will not adversely affect survival rates in the case of a power supply failure.
-Aspiring A system is in place that is expected to keep key water quality parameters within indicators suitable tolerances (e.g. Ammonia, Suspended Solids, pH, Oxygen) Water quality management procedures are in place and there is regular monitoring of relevant parameters which shows that water quality is always high and stable.
-Criterion 5.5: There are minimal ecological impacts from effluent discharge Weighting: 1 Responsible • The system is closed-circuit and has no discharge OR indicators Effluent discharge is regularly tested by the farm AND Effluent discharge complies with all local and national requirements AND • Has not been found to be non-compliant in the past 5 years.
-Aspiring Effluent discharge is regularly tested by the farm AND/OR indicators • Has been found to be non-compliant on no more than 1 occasion in the past 5 years.
-Criterion 5.6: Grading, slaughter and transportation are carried out with respect to welfare Weighting: 1 Responsible • Grading is completed in an efficient manner indicators • Slaughter is completed by a method that provides an instant death or renders them insensible to pain, i.e. electric stunning or percussive stunning.
+CRITERION 5.3: FEED IS USED AS EFFICIENTLY AS POSSIBLE Weighting: 1 Responsible indicators The average feed conversion ratios in the farm are as follows: - glass eel to fingerlings: 1.1 or less - fingerlings to 200g: 1.6 or less - large eels: 2.0 or less Aspiring indicators The average feed conversion ratios in the farm are as follows: - glass eel to fingerlings: 1.3 or less - fingerlings to 200g: 1.8 or less - large eels: 2.2 or less CRITERION 5.4: WATER QUA LITY Weighting: 1 Responsible indicators A system is in place that is expected to keep key water quality parameters within suitable tolerances for healthy eel survival (e.g. Ammonia, Suspended Solids, pH, Oxygen) Water quality management procedures are in place including regular monitoring of relevant parameters which shows that water quality is always high and stable Water quality monitoring is linked to an alarm-based system in the event of a sudden drop in water quality The facility operates a back-up system to ensure that water quality will not adversely affect survival rates in the case of a power supply failure.
+Aspiring indicators A system is in place that is expected to keep key water quality parameters within suitable tolerances (e.g. Ammonia, Suspended Solids, pH, Oxygen) Water quality management procedures are in place and there is regular monitoring of relevant parameters which shows that water quality is always high and stable.
+CRITERION 5.5: THERE ARE N MINIMAL ECOLOGICAL IMPACTS FROM EFFLUENT DISCHARGE Weighting: 1 Responsible indicators The system is closed-circuit and has no discharge OR Effluent discharge is regularly tested by the farm AND Effluent discharge complies with all local and national requirements AND Has not been found to be non-compliant in the past 5 years.
+Aspiring indicators Effluent discharge is regularly tested by the farm AND/OR Has been found to be non-compliant on no more than 1 occasion in the past 5 years.
+CRITERION 5.6: GRADING, SI LAUGHTER AND TRANSPORTATION ARE CARRIED OUT WITH RESPECT TO WELFARE Weighting: 1 Responsible indicators Grading is completed in an efficient manner Slaughter is completed by a method that provides an instant death or renders them insensible to pain, i.e. electric stunning or percussive stunning.
 Procedures are in place to ensure transportation provides suitable conditions for fish welfare.
-Aspiring • Other, previously acceptable methods of stunning before slaughter are used, eg. indicators chilling, but there are credible plans in place to invest in the latest methods within the next 2 years Criterion 5.7: The farm provides eel for restocking Weighting: 2 Responsible The farm can provide documented evidence that 10% or more of the farm's annual eel indicators production (by piece) has been provided for restocking for the purpose of conservation / escapement.
-The farm can provide documented evidence that it makes 10 % of their annual eel Aspiring indicators production (by piece) available for restocking for the primary purpose of conservation / escapement AND/OR for new clients, the farm can demonstrate that they have bookings for re-stocking in the following year at more than 10% of the predicted annual eel production (by piece) for the purpose of conservation / escapement.
+Aspiring indicators Other, previously acceptable methods of stunning before slaughter are used, e.g. chilling, but there are credible plans in place to invest in the latest methods within the next 2 years